 Major New Works

-Sister Albeus Fahey Building, named after officially blessed and opened.
-It was blessed by Sister Lucy van Kessel PBVM (Congregation Leader for the Presentation Sisters WA) and Monsignor Kevin Long PhD.
-The official opening was conducted by The Honourable Neville Owen AO, KSCG on 2- November 2020.
+Sister Albeus Fahey Building (pictured), named after ...
+Sister Albeus Fahey was officially blessed by Sister Lucy van Kessel PBVM (Congregation Leader for the Presentation Sisters WA) and Monsignor Kevin Long PhD and opened.
+The official opening was conducted by The Honourable Neville Owen AO, KSCG on 20 November 2020.
 Dr Simon Forrest conducted the traditional Smoking Ceremony.

-Naturescape Playground established at the Junior School (pictured).
+The Naturescape Playground was established at the Junior School Campus.

 2022